REPORT OF MARRIAGE (ROM)

 d.
 Self-addressed prepaid envelope (preferably with tracking features) to be used in mailing the applicant's copy of the registered ROM.

-Note: Additional documents may be required by the action officer from the applicant upon evaluation of the
+Additional documents may be required by the action officer from the applicant upon evaluation of the

-requirements to determine citizenship, identity or eligibility of the applicant for registration of marriage
+documents submitted to determine citizenship, identity or eligibility of the applicant for registration of marriage

 under Philippine law.